SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

-if there isn't a corresponding declaration for the named member, the expression is understood as a call to the type's ``subscript(dynamicMemberLookup:)`` subscript, passing a string literal that contains the member's name as the argument.
+if there isn't a corresponding declaration for the named member, the expression is understood as a call to the type's ``subscript(dynamicMemberLookup:)`` subscript, passing information about the member as the argument.
+The subscript's parameter type can be either a key path or a string;
+if you implement both subscripts, the subscript that takes key path argument is used.

+Key paths are any subclass of ``AnyKeyPath``;
+strings are any type
-The subscript's parameter type can be any type that conforms to the ``ExpressibleByStringLiteral`` protocol, and its return type can be any type.
+that conforms to the ``ExpressibleByStringLiteral`` protocol, and its return type can be any type.
 In most cases, the subscript's parameter is a ``String`` value.